• Menu

 When the ground greedily absorbs the water, drops bounce off palm leaves and the rivulets swell into streams – then it rains in the south of Gran Canaria.
 This spectacle only takes place a few times a year.
 The southern climes of the island are among the Germans’ favourite destinations – plenty of sun, almost all year round.
 A holiday resort on the Costa Canaria even bears the name “Sonnenland” – the name keeps what it promises.

 Costa Canaria is a continuously built-up stretch of coastline that stretches from Bahía Feliz in the east to Pasito Blanco in the west.
-Further west, the Costa Mogán joins the main towns of Puerto de Mogán and Puerto Rico .
+Further west, the Costa Mogán joins with the main towns of Puerto de Mogán and Puerto Rico .

 Highlights on the holiday coast of Gran Canaria with guaranteed sunshine